A Hybrid Genetic Algorithm with Type-Aware Chromosomes for Traveling Salesman Problems with Drone: A Hybrid Genetic Algorithm with Type-Aware Chromosomes

 \subsection{Decoding and Evaluating Chromosomes by Dynamic Programming}

-The objective of this section is to propose a dynamic programming approach, \JOIN{}, to determine the best launch and landing points according to the sequence and type of vehicles used at each node.
-As a sub-problem, let us refer to $C(i)$ as the shortest time from truck node $i$ to the end.
-By formulating an efficient dynamic programming formulation that reduces the entire problem to these subproblems, the optimal objective can be achieved.
-The minimum total time will be represented by $C(0)$.
-Following is a list of the notation, state transitions, and optimal decisions for \JOIN{}.
+The objective of this section is to propose a DP approach, \JOIN{}, to determine the best launch and landing points according to the sequence and type of vehicles used at each node.
+Initially, we will formulate the \JOIN{} algorithm to address sequences that adhere to feasibility constraints.
+Subsequently, we will elucidate the necessary modifications required to extend the algorithm's capabilities in handling various types of infeasible sequences.

+As a sub-problem, let us refer to $C(i)$ as the shortest time from truck node $i$ to the return depot.
+By formulating an efficient DP formulation that reduces the entire problem to these subproblems, the optimal objective can be achieved.
+The minimum makespan will be represented by $C(0)$.
+Following is a list of the notation, state transitions, and optimal decisions for a given chromosome being evaluated by \JOIN{}:

-\begin{itemize} \item $\tau^\tr_{i \rightarrow k}$: Truck travel time from node $i$ up to node $k$ (passing through all the nodes in between). \item $\tau^\dr_{i,j}$: Drone travel time from node $i$ to node $j$. \item $i$: The current truck node. \item $C(i)$: Shortest time of the system of truck and drone from node $i$ to the depot $0'$. \item $d(i)$: The closest drone node superseding node $i$.
-(If none, then it would be a dummy node after the depot.) \item $d^+(i)$: The drone node superseding $d(i)$.
-(If none, then it would be a dummy node.) \item $\set{T}(i)$: The set of truck nodes between $i$ and $d(i)$. \item $\set{T}^+(i)$: The set of truck nodes between $d(i)$ and $d^+(i)$. \end{itemize}
+\begin{itemize} \item $\tau^\tr_{i \rightarrow k}$: Truck travel time from node $i$ up to node $k$ (visiting all the nodes in between). \item $\tau^\dr_{i,j}$: Drone travel time from node $i$ to node $j$. \item $i$: The current truck node in the sub-problem. \item $C(i)$: Shortest time of the system of truck and drone from node $i$ to the depot $0'$. \item $d(i)$: The closest drone node superseding node $i$ in the chromosome representation (If none, then it would be a dummy node after the depot.) \item $d^+(i)$: The drone node superseding $d(i)$ in the chromosome representation (If none, then it would be a dummy node.) \item $\set{T}(i)$: The set of truck nodes between $i$ and $d(i)$. \item $\set{T}^+(i)$: The set of truck nodes between $d(i)$ and $d^+(i)$. \end{itemize}

 For the reader's convenience, Figure \ref{fig:DP} illustrates an example of the representation along with DP notation.